LonnyGomes/CountryGeoJSONCollection/README.md

                                              code or another identifying value

-               -i <arg> , --inputFile <arg>  specify the source geojson file to read in this file should be a feature collection of first admin geometries deprojected to WGS84
+               -i <arg> , --inputFile <arg>  specify the source geojson file to read in this file should be a feature collection of country geometries deprojected to WGS84

                -o <arg>, --outputPath <arg>  specify the output directory all geojson files should be